ThunixdotNet/www/articles/server.md

 Thunix offers webmail at [https://thunix.net/webmail](/webmail).
 You can also connect via imap.
 Thunderbird will autodetect your settings, and we recommend the use of Thunderbird email client, so you can get the best-of-breed email experience.
 We also recommend using enigmail with Thunderbird as well.
 You can get it from your distro's package manager, or from [the Thunderbird project's site](https://www.thunderbird.net/)

+## Onion Service

+Thunix's websites are available as a onion site as well.
+(SSH access is currently not available over Tor) Our Tor network (The Onion Router) address is kbguajmip4jlr2k3vpscmvymtxqnft267ox2ij6pdrgb5jcvx3kctkyd.onion.

 ## BZFlag Game Server

 BZFlag runs on the standard port.
 If you have a specific map you want loaded, send an email to [root](mailto:root@thunix.net), and we'll look at getting the map swapped out